alinmindroc/RecommenderSystem/README.md

 # Collocation detector for recommander systems

 This code was written using python3.
+You will also need an Elasticsearch server running either localy of in the Cloud.

-Test the collocation creation time from the root directory issue the following command:
+To the the system locally, from the root directory issue the following command:

 `python3 test.py filetype top dataset [dataset]`